awslabs/kubeflow-manifests/website/content/en/docs/deployment/prerequisites/terraform.md

 +++
-title = "Prerequisites for Terraform Deployment" description = "Everything you need to get started with Kubeflow on AWS" weight = 20
+title = "Prerequisites for Terraform Deployment" description = "Get ready to deploy Kubeflow on AWS using Terraform" weight = 20
 +++